|

 Latest T2 News

-We have been testing the new BOOSTIFICATION mod on the T2, this modification boosts the T2's audio and also sharpens up the tones so they sound much clearer, combined with Sprite headphones a 2" in air depth improvement on a 20p has been noticed compared to a standard T2.
+We have been testing the new BOOSTIFICATION mod on the T2, this modification boosts the T2's audio and also sharpens up the tones so they sound much clearer, combined with Sprite or other suitable headphones a 2" in air depth improvement on a 20p has been noticed compared to a standard T2.

 Searching in fresh stubble

 Well stubble season is upon us, I have had several letters commenting on how the T2 can "sound off" when searching through fresh stubble, I have also found this to be a problem.
 The best solution I can give is to run the sensitivity at 60...discrimination between 25-35 and 1 on the tone.
 This will settle the machine down enough to make the best out of a bad job.
-Also a velcro arm strap will help with fatigue.
+Also a

 |